VampireTechnologyLord/TI-Python-Module/README.md

-If you know a way to solve one of these issues above, just open an issue tracker!
-Because clearly, I am not a computer, so i don't know everything ;-).

 ## Recommended IDEs

 As an IDE, I personally recommend you choosing between the following two IDEs depending on your use case.